kdeldycke/awesome-engineering-team-management/README.md

 * [You’re Not Managing a Team of Software Engineers, You’re Managing a Team of Writers](https://medium.com/coaching-notes/youre-not-managing-a-team-of-software-engineers-you-re-managing-a-team-of-writers-b263d3a10cc7).
 * [What senior engineers do: fix knowledge holes](http://www.mooreds.com/wordpress/archives/3232).
 * [Get your work recognized: write a brag document](https://jvns.ca/blog/brag-documents/) - There’s this idea that, if you do great work at your job, people will (or should!) automatically recognize that work and reward you for it with promotions / increased pay.
 In practice, it’s often more complicated than that.

+## Career

+Now that you've proven your worth as a front-line manager, what's the next step?
+These articles explore the follow-up roles, from managing manager to director and everything in between.

+* [Work at different management levels](https://larahogan.me/blog/manager-levels/) - A great progressive breakup of what it feels like to work at different levels of management.
+* [How do managers get stuck?](http://www.elidedbranches.com/2017/09/how-do-managers-get-stuck.html) - Identify scenario preventing managers to be promoted at the next level.
+* [The Evolution of Management: Transitioning up the ladder](https://queue.acm.org/detail.cfm?id=3350548) - Describe the path and expectations at each management level.
+* [My questions for prospective employers (Director/VP roles)](https://jacobian.org/2019/apr/23/questions-for-employers-director-vp/) - Great list for senior management roles.

 ## Politics